dev-ruben-lopez/dev-ruben-lopez/README.md

 - 👋 Hi, I’m @dev-ruben-lopez
-- 👀 I’m interested in software architecture, data enginering, automation
+- 👀 This is my personal github where I put my projects and workshops solutions.
+I’m interested in software architecture development and automation.
-- 🌱 I’m currently learning software architecture

 <!---